 Afamin/Wnt3a Condition Medium

 Wnt signaling is known to be involved in early development, maintenance and regeneration of stem cells, and in cancer formation.
-Wnt signaling has also been found to play an important role in the growth and maintenance of these processes.
-In particular, Wnt3a has been revealed to be an essential niche component for maintaining the proliferation of Lgr5-positive stem cells in intestinal epithelial cells and is used for the production of various digestive organoids such as the small intestine, large intestine, stomach, pancreas and liver.
-Although Wnt3a has been conventionally used for the culture of gut organoids, it is a fat-soluble protein, so it forms aggregates in serum-free medium and can not exert its activity sufficiently.
+Wnt3a has been revealed to be an essential niche component for maintaining the proliferation of Lgr5-positive stem cells in intestinal epithelial cells and is used for the production of various digestive organoids such as the small intestine, large intestine, stomach, pancreas and liver.
+Although Wnt3a has been conventionally used for the culture of gut organoids, it is a fat-soluble protein, therefore forms aggregates in serum-free medium and can not exert activity sufficiently.
 In 2016, Mihara et al. found that high Wnt3a activity can be maintained by forming a complex with Wnt3a by Afamin, which is one of the components of serum.
-In addition, by using Afamin and Wnt3a complex for organoid culture, long-term culture of organoid becomes possible.
+Long-term culture of organoids becomes possible by using Afamin and Wnt3a complex for organoid culture.
 This new medium will result in optimal success for your organoid experiments.